Literacy Interventionist

 • Deliver large, whole-class instruction or present from a rigid curriculum

-• Adhere to a pre-written program without adjusting to student requirements and immediate feedback
+• Execute a pre-written program without responding to student needs and immediate feedback

-• Function as a passive "software monitor" lacking substantive instruction and rapport
+• Serve as a passive "software supervisor" without substantive teaching and relationship-building

 Key responsibilities

-Take ownership of outcomes for grades 3–8—quantifiable improvements in fluency and comprehension—through personalized virtual interventions and motivational support that strengthens confidence.
+Take ownership of outcomes for grades 3–8—quantifiable improvements in fluency and comprehension—by providing personalized virtual interventions and motivational guidance that strengthens confidence.

 Candidate requirements